Frogman: Postwar operations

 The Shayetet 13 commandos of the Israeli Navy have carried out a number of underwater raids on harbors.
 They were initially trained by veterans of Xª MAS and used Italian equipment.
 As part of Operation Raviv in 1969, eight frogmen used two human torpedoes to enter Ras Sadat naval base near Suez, where they destroyed two motor torpedo boats with mines.

+During the Vietnam War, many commando units of The People's Army of Vietnam were deployed to sabotage US Navy vessels.
+Notably, the attack on USNS Card that disabled USNS Card and the attack on USS Noxubee.

 During the 1982 Falklands War, the Argentinian Naval Intelligence Service planned an attack on British warships at Gibraltar.
 Code named Operation Algeciras, three frogmen, recruited from a former anti-government insurgent group, were to plant mines on the ships' hulls.
 The operation was abandoned when the divers were arrested by Spanish police and deported.